mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 It couldn’t get simpler.
 So why do most games avoid this approach?

 The first reason is that different compilers and platforms provide different packing of structs.
-If you go this route you’ll spend a lot of time with <strong>#pragma pack</strong> trying to make sure that different compilers and different platforms lay out the structures in memory exactly the same way.
+If you go this route you’ll spend a lot of time with __#pragma pack__ trying to make sure that different compilers and different platforms lay out the structures in memory exactly the same way.
 Not that it’s impossible, but it’s certainly not trivial.

 The next one is endianness.
 Most computers are mostly <a href="https://en.wikipedia.org/wiki/Endianness#Little-endian">little endian</a> these days (Intel) but PowerPC cores are <a href="https://en.wikipedia.org/wiki/Endianness#Big-endian">big endian</a>.
 Historically, network data was sent over the wire in big endian format (network byte order) but there is no reason for you to follow this tradition.
 Modern game network protocols write in little endian order to minimize the amount of work in the common case.